open-ecosystem-federation/ecosystem-toolkit/docs/technical-specification.md

 ## 3.3 Expert systems and ecosystems must be observable at run time

-In order to measure performance and establish and adjust the kinds of feedback loop that are essential in permitting resilience, we **must** be able to observe running systems.
+In order to measure performance and establish and adjust the kinds of feedback loop that are essential in permitting resilience which in turn helps a system to live long enough to evolve, we **must** be able to observe running systems.
 A combination of runtime observability and feedback loops moves us towards anti-fragility as a design goal.

+Within a system whose primary purpose is to join expertise across a network of collaborating participants the primary facet of observability we **must** concern ourselves with is metrics on the routing of signals.
+Given that the options for Expert System signal routing are flexible and configurable there is an element of complexity present, the ability to trace signals is therefore important.
+It **must** be possible to determine if signals are being delivered successfully.

+Routing metrics **may** also provide useful information on reciprocation - a healthy ecosystem demonstrates a balance of contribution versus consumption.

+Metrics detailing the types of interaction participating entities (Owning Entities and other Expert Systems) are transacting over **must** be available.
+This permits the observer to understand the value of contributed signals.
+If accretion is observable over a signal or there is evidence of an association with other signals for corroboration the observer is somewhat informed as how valuable individual signals are.

+This Technical Specification provisions for the design of Expert Systems which may operate as configurable collaborating building blocks for a large set of disparate ecosystems.
+The [Rules of Engagement](rules-of-engagement) artefact specifies a governance framework which comprises of several components or dimensions which compose to define how participants will collaborate.
+Expert Systems record governance framework component values at a transactional level.
+The value to which these components may be set is configurable over a spectrum of possible values in some cases.
+In order to optimise these values to ensure healthy and useful collaboration can be the status quo in a given ecosystem the observer **must** be able to observe at least the metrics outlined in this section.

 ## 3.4 API First